 Initial antibiotic selection for patients with CF is guided by previous sputum culture results (done routinely in all patients with CF).
 During childhood, common infecting organisms are S. aureus and H. influenzae, and quinolone antibiotics such as ciprofloxacin and levofloxacin may be used.
 In the later stages of CF, infections involve highly resistant strains of certain gram-negative organisms including P. aeruginosa, Burkholderia cepacia, and Stenotrophomonas maltophilia.
 In patients with infections caused by these organisms, treatment is with multiple antibiotics (eg, tobramycin, aztreonam, ticarcillin/clavulanate, ceftazidime, cefepime).
 Intravenous administration is frequently required.

 Significant hemoptysis is usually treated with bronchial artery embolization, but surgical resection may be considered if embolization is ineffective and pulmonary function is adequate.

-Five-year survival rates as high as 65 to 75% have been reported when a heart-lung or double lung transplantation is done.
-Pulmonary function usually improves within 6 mo, and improvement may be sustained for at least 5 yr.
+Five-year survival rates as high as 65 to 75% have been reported when a heart-lung or double lung transplantation is done, and outcomes are similar regardless of whether bronchiectasis was due to CF or another cause.
+Pulmonary function usually improves within 6 months, and improvement may be sustained for at least 5 years.

 Diagnosis is with imaging, usually CT; cultures should be done to identify colonizing organism(s).

-Prevent exacerbations using appropriate immunizations, airway clearance measures, and sometimes macrolide antibiotics
+Prevent exacerbations using appropriate immunizations, airway clearance measures, and sometimes macrolide antibiotics.